-6.20.1 About Home Assistant Services
+6.20.1 About Services

-Services within Home Assistant are how changes are made to the system and its devices.
-Services can be used to turn lights on and off, set thermostats and a whole number of other things.
-Home Assistant supplies a single interface to all these disparate services that take arbitrary parameters.
-AppDaemon provides the call_service() function to call into Home Assistant and run a service.
+Services within AD are used by apps to send commands, either to other apps within AD, or to external systems which it has been plugged using plugins.
+Via this services, apps can instruct AD to make changes to an external system's connected devices.
+For example services can be used to turn lights on and off, set thermostats and a whole number of other things.
+In some systems likes Home Assistant, it supplies a single interface to all these disparate services that take arbitrary parameters.
+AppDaemon provides the call\service() function to call into Home Assistant and run a service.
 In addition, it also provides convenience functions for some of the more common services making calling them a little easier.

-Other plugins may or may not support the notion of services
+Other plugins may or may not support the notion of services.
+It should also be noted that in AD, services do not by default return results when used.